There is no question. Austin, Texas is a great place to live…for some people.

 Many folks chimed in saying that as Austin has grown in population it has started to shed its weird factor.
 Here is one opinion from that article:

 “Something that could have been seen as weird years ago: ‘Wow!
 Houses converted into bars, how unique.’
 Meanwhile, now it’s just home to huge apartment complexes being developed, gridlock with ridesharing cabs.
 Everyone knows about it, so it’s far less weird.”

-Many of Austin’s most iconic symbols of its quirkiness are in danger of being lost to development, including a collection of boutiques and a record store called Slackerville and the city’s graffiti park is in search of a new home to make way for a development.
+Sure, we still have lots of quirky food trucks and a surplus of music venues to satisfy fans of any genre.
+But any of Austin’s most iconic symbols of its quirkiness are in danger of being lost to development, including a collection of boutiques and a record store called Slackerville and the city’s graffiti park is in search of a new home to make way for a development.

 Many people first experience Austin coming into town for South by Southwest and fall in love.
 But when you are a local, the seemingly endless comedy, tech, film and music festival, will become the bane of your existence.
 From screwing up your daily commute, making it impossible to pop in to your regular coffee spot in East Austin, to instilling a crippling sense of daily FOMO that you can’t escape—you will start scheduling your vacations in March just to get away.

 The same also goes for Austin City Limits Festival, the music festival held every fall in Zilker Park.
 It is a rite of passage for every new Austinite to attend.
 But eventually you’ll be avoiding the area and the throngs of out-of-towners that descend upon “The Live Music Capital of the World” for two weekends of trendy bands.
 But if that is your thing, it is one of the best music festivals in the country.